Common digestive complaints

 Tackling the source of stress head-on is always advisable so, whether its colleagues, friends or family, talk to those around you about how you are feeling.
 After this, you could also turn to a combination of Passiflora and magnesium to help calm your physical symptoms down.

 Our Passiflora Complex Drops contain fresh herb extracts of both passiflora and oat herb which together have relaxing properties.
 This helps to support those prone to worrying or feeling under pressure.

-When it comes to magnesium supplements, there are quite a lot to choose from however, we can rely on our friends over at Jan de Vries to supply us with a top quality one.
-My personal favourite is Floradix's Magnesium Liquid Mineral as this is one of the quickest ways to deliver the mineral to the body.
+When it comes to magnesium supplements, there are quite a lot to choose from, however, we frequently recommend a liquid one as this is one of the quickest ways to deliver the mineral to the body.
 As the magnesium comes in liquid form it bypasses the digestive system and is instead absorbed straight into the body.

 However, although stress often leads to diarrhoea, we must bear in mind that it is not the only cause so how else can we address the problem?

 Well, our Tormentil complex works to reduce irritation in the bowel and so works to ease diarrhoea.
 Nevertheless, this shouldn’t be used if there is constipation present alongside diarrhoea.
 That’s because longstanding constipation causes diarrhoea so if you suffer from alternating constipation and diarrhoea, it’s best to treat constipation first.

 Again, from diet to dehydration, there are so many things that can bring on constipation.
 If you experience this problem my advice would be to drink plenty of water – and no, tea and coffee do not count!
 In fact, these things are actually likely to make the problem worse so opt for plain water instead.